kavehmz/kube-for-the-dyslexic/README.md

   Normal   BackOff    2m48s (x85 over 3h40m)  kubelet, kind-control-plane  Back-off pulling image "local-echo-server:latest"
 ```

-First, in kuberentes we are using containers to run our services.
+First, in Kubernetes we are using containers to run our services.
 In our case we have a docker image named `local-echo-server:latest` that at the moment only exists in the local docker.
 That image is required by the container named `echo-container` (look at the yaml file to find both names).
 Second image we use need to be accessible to the cluster!
 In nonral situations it means a docker registry like [docker hub](https://hub.docker.com/) or a private one that needs login.

 In our case (which is special to kind) we have a command